Undivided Resources

 It’s important to know that, unlike with Regional Center, students do not have to wait until they exit the public school system to access DOR funding, since the funding is provided by the WIOA.

-How do you apply for DOR services?
+How do you apply for DOR student services?

 Students or their parents can apply for DOR services by filling out information on the DOR’s website, emailing youthservices@dor.ca.gov, or calling their local Department of Rehabilitation office to request student services by phone.
 Your local office should have a staff member dedicated to providing services to students with disabilities.
 The DOR can also provide counselors and service coordinators.
 It can be important to access the DOR’s Work Incentives Planning if the student will be earning money while gaining work experience to learn how it’s going to affect their benefits.